MohammmadAnas/Nature_Image_Classification/README.md

 # Nature_Image_Classification
 HI this is an Image Classification Model.

 ## In this project we are trying to build a image classification model to classify Images of Nature.
+The model is deployed on AWS.

 ## Data